 Henry's next challenge was deciding what to do with Richard II.
 By usurping the throne and bypassing Richard's young heir Edmund de Mortimer, he had created potential backlash within the kingdom.
 In February 1400, only a few months after his coronation, Richard II's mysterious death came as no surprise.

 One of the key actions taken by Henry IV upon ascending to the throne was securing his power and property through a royal charter.
-This charter declared the Duchy of Lancaster as private property belonging solely to the reigning monarch, a status that remains unchanged even in present times.
+This charter decreed that the Duchy of Lancaster should be a distinct entity held separately from all other Crown possessions and handed down through the monarchy.

 This move served multiple purposes for Henry IV.
 Firstly, it guaranteed a steady flow of income for future Lancastrian kings, which was crucial for maintaining their rule over England.
 Additionally, it solidified their control over the Duchy and its vast resources, further strengthening their position as rulers.